Hiluhree/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15: A script that moves all files beginning with an uppercase letter to the directory /tmp/u.</br>
 Task 16: A script that deletes all files in the current working directory that end with the character ~.</br>
 Task 17: A script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.</br>
+Task 18: A command that lists all the files and directories of the current directory, separated by commas (,).

+1. Directory names should end with a slash (/)
+2. Files and directories starting with a dot (.) should be listed
+3. The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning
+4. Only digits and letters are used to sort; Digits should come first
+5. You can assume that all the files we will test with will have at least one letter or one digit
+6. The listing should end with a new line </br>